 Upon the completion of the larval stage (four to 37 days), in which the maggot will go through three in stars, they will find a dry, cool place to form their pupal cocoons.
 They will travel up to 50 to 150 feet to find a suitable location.
 If they were laid as eggs within your home, they will most likely pupate within the home.
 Pupation requires two to 27 days.
 Pupation cocoons could be yellow or black, depending on the age of the pupae.

 If you have a question for us about flies, feel free to give us.
-Here’s some fly control faqs for you.
+Here are some fly control faqs for you.